SachaG/SidebarVulcan/README.md

 ## Code Overview

+All code for the Sidebar app is contained within the `sidebar2020` package.
+It's split into three sub-directories corresponding to the environment the code will run into: client, server, and both (the `modules` directory), plus a `components` directory (components also run in both environments).

+The codebase generally follows a feature-first organization, meaning that all code related to a specific feature (posts, categories, users, etc.) is grouped together rather than grouping code by what it actually does (GraphQL code, cron jobs, models, etc.).

 ### File Types

 The majority of files in this codebase follow the same naming convention.
 Here is a quick overview.